Defining a Plan¶

 Increasing the priority of the threads makes the query run faster.

-If the Virtual DataPort server runs on Linux, this action will only be applied if the following two conditions are met, otherwise it will be ignored:
+If the Virtual DataPort server runs on Linux, this action will only be applied if the following two conditions are met:

 And the following has been added to the “JVM options” of the Virtual DataPort server: